Preparatory exercises

 Pull along the edge

-In the deep pool, the child pulls themselves along the edge, alternating hands, for about ten meters.
-Afterward, they try to climb out of the pool on their own, with parental support if needed.
-The tuck jump exercise is necessary in deep water to avoid injuries.
-However, many children are afraid of the deep water.
-Pulling along the edge helps them become familiar with the deep water and makes it easier for them to later attempt the jump.
-If your child is afraid of the deep water, start with a regular jump before progressing to the tuck jump.
+In the deep pool, the child pulls themselves along the edge, alternating hands, for about ten meters, then tries to climb out on their own — with parental support if needed.
+The tuck jump must be done in deep water to avoid injuries, but many children fear the depth: pulling along the edge familiarizes them with it.
+If your child is afraid, start with a regular jump before the tuck jump.

 Jumping together is more fun